Shot of a young man out running on a trail in the mountains

 Even though running in the heat can feel like hard work, negatively impacting our pace by up to 3% every 5°C, the payoff is worth it.
 Just 10 days running in hot weather can increase your performance by 5% while the University of Oregon found that heat benefits runner's training, so much so in some cases it rivals altitude training.

-With tips from the best gear to hydration our summer running guide has everything you need to keep cool in the heat to perform at your best.
+With tips from the best gear, to advice on hydration, our summer running guide has everything you need to keep cool in the heat to perform at your best.

 Running Shoes

-Make sure your running shoes are made from breathable fabrics, with mesh vents on the upper to boost airflow to cool your feet and prevent overheating.
+• Look for mesh vents on the upper to boost airflow, cool your feet, and prevent overheating.

 Running Socks